Parks Hugging Gothic Churches

-Just as saints are depicted with “attributes” associated with their their lives, Palissy is surrounded by objects symbolizing his artistry and his vast and varied knowledge.
+Just as saints are depicted with “attributes” associated with their lives, Palissy is surrounded by objects symbolizing his artistry as well as his vast and varied knowledge.

 Behind Palissy’s right foot lies a kiln.
 Next to his left foot are crystals, indicating his interest in geology, and a large mollusk shell, representing his knowledge of natural history.